 Figure 11.
-Autodesk Revit 2021®: insertion of the points cloud.
+Autodesk Revit 2021®: insertion of the point cloud.
 Site level: insertion of the grid and section; south elevation: insertion of levels.

-All the operations oriented to the extraction of characteristic sections and to the model will therefore be further investigated, without counting the limits deriving from the approach, which inevitably relies and returns only the external surface of the analyzed object.
+All of the operations oriented to the extraction of characteristic sections and to the generation of the model will therefore be investigated further while recognising the limitations of the approach, which inevitably presents only the external surface of the analysed object.

-From the points cloud to BIM model
+From point cloud to BIM model

-We decided to develop the model analysis using Revit® software, that allows us to consider its geometrical characteristics and transform it into a sort of collector of associated data and information.
-[17, 18]
+We decided to develop the model analysis using Revit® software, which allowed us to consider its geometrical characteristics and transform it into a sort of collector of associated data and information [17], [18].

-Therefore, the point cloud was saved from Metashape® in .pts file, imported into Recap® and saved in .rcp file, which can be opened with Revit® (fig.10).
-The formats in which the cloud is exported, have to allow the transmission and the storage information of a three-dimensional object, composed of points, arranged in space with specific geometric coordinates, and in addition to tie to these points a RGB colorimetric information.
+Therefore, the point cloud was saved from Metashape® as a .pts file, imported into Recap® and saved as a .rcp file that could be opened with Revit® (Figure 10).
+The formats in which the cloud was exported had to allow the transmission and the storage of information for a 3D object composed of points arranged in space with specific geometric coordinates and also needed to tie these points to RGB colorimetric information.

-After importing the point cloud, we proceeded with the identification of the most significant and useful work plans (fig.11) for the construction of the BIM model starting from the model detected.
-These are six vertical section planes (four elevations, longitudinal and a cross sections) and horizontal plans, all drawn using the planes parallel to the default views.
+After importing the point cloud, we identified the best and most useful work plans (Figure 11) for the construction of the BIM model from the acquired 3D model: six vertical plane sections (four elevations, a longitudinal and a cross section) and horizontal plans, all drawn using the planes parallel to the default views.

-Then we proceeded with the construction of the grid (fig.10) intercepting, thanks to Revit® osnaps, the most significant points of the points cloud.
-These axes are a useful trace for the construction of all the elements that will compose the model during the following phases of the work.
+Then we constructed the grid (Figure 10) by intercepting, thanks to Revit® object snaps, the most significant points of the point cloud.
+These axes are a useful trace for the construction of all the elements that will compose the model during the subsequent phases of the work.